arifr1234/clifford-torus/README.md

 3. Run ```npm i```

 ## TODO:
-* Use `gl_FrontFacing` to reverse normals and improve lighting.
-* Fix normal calculation in edges.
+* WIP: Fix normal calculation in edges.
 * Remove old normal calculation and benchmark with the old branch.